 A top accountant yesterday urged the Government to replace the “disastrous” Business Licence fee with a corporate income tax, warning that the current system discouraged growth and investment.

 Advertising has taken off at Grand Bahama International Airport, with 20 major spots sold in the last four weeks to leading Bahamian companies.

-An account officer at BSI Overseas, Zachary Lyons, has passed the Series 7 Exam in the US after studying with the Nassau-based Securities Training Institute (STI).
+Alivia O. Forbes has passed the Series 6 exam in the US after studying with the Nassau-based Securities Training Institute (STI).
 She achieving 100 per cent on the STI’s final exam.

 The Bahamas Technical and Vocational Institute (BTVI) has officially restarted its solar energy programme, believing this sector is primed for “take off”.

 A senior Andbank (Bahamas) executive believes the Bahamas can provide asset and investment portfolio diversification for funds flowing into the United Arab Emirates (UAE) from troubled Middle Eastern countries.

 These two New Oriental Cleaners employees, Tiffani Lightbourne and Jennifer Pedican-Dames, will both be wearing these brightly coloured T-shirts this coming Wednesday to drum up support for The Coalition for Responsible Taxation.

 An insolvent Bahamian broker/dealer’s principal will be told to return $3.5 million to its liquidators by “formally dissolving” 10 entities he controls, Tribune Business can reveal.

 A former Bahamas Real Estate Association (BREA) president yesterday suggested other colleagues follow his lead and seek appropriate merger partners, adding that he was seeking a market share “as large as we can get”.